 Here are the basic steps all international students should take to stay safe on the internet.

 Firstly it’s really important to keep all your software up to date.
 Hackers often target flaws in out-of-date software.
 In particular, you need to keep updated things like; operating systems, internet browsers, plugins (Adobe Flash, Java) and anti-viral software.
 If you can, turn on automatic updates so that you’ll always have the most up to date and protected software.

 You should also at least have a basic anti-viral software installed on your computer.
 Check out these reviews of the latest and best anti-viral software for PC or for Mac.
 There’s plenty of free and paid options out there for you to choose from.

 Possibly the most important thing (but something that people are often not vigilant about) is having strong passwords.
 In the 21st century, your password can no longer be ‘password’, or your dog’s name.
-A 2015 survey from security firm SplashData found that the most common passwords are, in fact:
+Some of the worst and most common passwords are, in fact:

 You can see how having an easily guessed password is a dream come true for someone with ill-intentions.
 No matter what language you use, stay away from sequential numbers and common words and phrases.
 You should also steer clear of personal facts – you might think that your mother’s name before she married is hard to guess, but that kind of information can often be found on public records and is exactly the kind of thing people looking to hack an account will look for.

 To design effective, strong passwords, use these expert tips from Edward Snowden (he would know).
 You should also:

 - Don’t re-use the same password everywhere.
 If someone steals your password once, then they’ll be thrilled to discover that they now have access to several or all of your accounts.